Gunnvant/mlops-azure/content/01_Mlops_Using_Cloud_Tools/README.md

 To train a model on either an azure-ml compute or compute cluster, one needs to define what ml libraries will be used.
 For reproducibility of runs, one needs to also specify the versions of these libraries.
 Azure-ml has `Environment` abstraction.

 Refer to [`environments_azure_ml`](./environments_azure_ml/) for the notebooks and further lecture notes.

+## Creating training pipeline components

+The next important abstraction is the one in which we start creating model training components.

+Refer to [`components_azure_ml`](./components_azure_ml/) for the notebooks and further lecture notes.

+## Creating training pipeline

+Once we know how to create components, lets look at how we can create a pipeline using the components.

+Refer to [`pipelines_azure_ml`](./pipelines_azure_ml/) for the notebooks and further lecture notes.